rootedbox/catz/README.md

 2. Display a file with pagination and line numbers: `node catz.js -p -n path/to/your/code.js`
 3. Display a file without syntax highlighting and with line ends: `node catz.js --no-highlighting --show-ends path/to/your/code.js`

+## 📖 Configuration File

+Catz uses a configuration file named `.catzrc` located in your home directory to save your default configuration.
+This file is created and updated by the setup wizard.
+If you want to manually change your default configuration, you can edit this file directly.

 Enjoy using Catz! 🐾😸